hannahilea/hannahilea.github.io/blog/birdnet-setup/src.md

 </figure>
 </div>

-[^display]: With the visualization installation, the BirdNET went from being a background afterthought of being an active obsession---when an issue with logging brought down their installation a few months back, they went into bird monitoring withdrawal while I worked to fix it.
+[^display]: With the visualization installation, the BirdNET went from being a background afterthought of being an active obsession---when an issue with logging brought down their installation last year they seemingly went into bird-monitoring withdrawal while I worked to get it running again.

+### Task 8: Website exploration

+You're basically done; this task is merely an "acquaint yourself with the web application" stretch goal!

+Click around your site---`birdnet-<pi_identifier>.local`---to explore what's visible to you; note that the "Live Audio" and "Species Stats" links won't show anything, since we disabled those services earlier.
+The page may be a bit slow to load---remember that this site is being served entirely from that little Raspberry Pi Zero you just set up, and in addition to making the website you're trying to view, it is also constantly recording and analyzing sound.
+It's doing the best it can.[^us]

+[^us]: Just like the rest of us.

+Until your Pi has detected a few birds, your website will seem pretty boring and sparse.
+But not for long!
+Leave the microphone plugged in for a bit and then recheck your site.

+Also, remember that once your BirdNET-Pi is up and running, anyone connected to your home Wi-Fi network (and _only_ folks connected to your home Wi-Fi network) can view your latest birds at that same `birdnet-<pi_identifier>.local` URL!

+If you set up Tailscale, you'll be able to visit your site on any other device connected to your Tailscale network.
+To figure out the URL through which to do this, go to your Tailscale dashboard and copy the machine's IP address into your browser.
+If you feel that a string of numbers isn't quite pleasing enough for you, you can click the arrow next to the IP address to access a human-readable domain address, which will look something like `birdnet-<pi_identifier>.<random>-<words>.ts.net` .

-### System administration details
+## Daily usage: System administration details

 Your BirdNET-Pi is now running!
 Awesome!
 Congrats!

-Uh...what if something goes wrong?
+Here is a list of things worth knowing, in no particular order:

-- If your power goes out, or your  Wi-Fi router resets, the Pi will automatically reconnect and start back up.
+- When powered, your Pi will automatically record audio and analyze it for bird calls.
+- When powered, your Pi will automatically attempt to connect to its configured Wi-Fi network.
-- If your Pi is unable to connect to the  Wi-Fi for whatever reason, BirdNET will continue to run its detection and analysis; you just won't be able to connect to it (i.e., see the website for your installation) until the Pi has connected to the  Wi-Fi again.
+- If the BirdNET-Pi cannot connect to the Wi-Fi network (the network is not available for whatever reason), it will still record and analyze audio.
+    - While you won't be able to connect to it---i.e., see the website for your installation---until your Pi has Wi-Fi connectivity again, you won't have missed any detections in the meantime.
-- If your internet is out but your  Wi-Fi router is still running, you'll still be able to see your Pi's website
+- The website run on BirdNET-Pi's does not need Internet connectivity.
+If your Wi-Fi router is running, you'll be able to see your Pi's website, regardless of whether your router is connected to the internet or not.
-- If you are unable to load your Pi's website from another device, check the following (in roughly this order):
-    1. Is the Pi plugged into power?
-Is the green light on it flashing (to indicate that it is powered)?
-    2. Is the Pi able to access the wireless network it was configured to run on? i.e., is that network accessible and can you connect to it with another device (i.e., your phone, a laptop, etc)?
-    3. (If you aren't running tailscale) Is the device you're trying to view the website from connected to the *same network as the device is*?
-This is the gotcha question...if they aren't on the same network, the website won't be viewable.
-(This means if your phone is on the 5g home network and your Pi is on the regular network, you won't be able to view the website.)
-    4. (If you are running tailscale) Does the device you're trying to view the website from have tailscale enabled?
-Are you loading the site through its tailscale address (TODO) rather than FOO.local (TODO)?
-    5. Can you connect to the Pi via ssh?
-If the Pi is powered and connected to the  Wi-Fi,
-- If you set the device up for someone else and it turns out you set up their  Wi-Fi password incorrectly, use your phone to create a hotspot with the same credentials of the  Wi-Fi network you were on when you first set up the Pi (i.e., your home network, if you set this up for someone else) to get onto the Pi.[^hotspot]
 - Once the Pi begins to run out of storage space, which won't happen for a long time,[^storage] the oldest recordings will be deleted to make space for newer recordings.
-    - You can preempt this "loss" by periodically moving older recordings off the device to a different storage location.
+    - If you care about this, you can preempt this loss by periodically moving older recordings off the device to a different storage location.
+    - The database records of those recordings will not be deleted, just the recordings---so you may not care about preserving them, as you will still have a record of the detections and their times and species, etc.

+Uh...but what if something goes wrong?

+If you are ever unable to load your Pi's website from another device, or SSH onto it, check the following (in roughly this order):

+1. **Is the Pi plugged into power?** If so, its green light will be flashing.
+2. **Is the Pi able to access the wireless network** it was configured to run on? i.e., is that network accessible and can you connect to it with another device (i.e., your phone, a laptop, etc)?
+3. (If you _aren't_ running Tailscale) **Is the device you're trying to view the website from connected to the *same network as the BirdNet-Pi*?** In my experience, this is the most common failure mode!
+    - If you aren't on the same network, the website won't be viewable.
+Double-check that the viewing device isn't inadvertently connected to the `_5G` variant of your Wi-Fi network.
+    - Also think about whether you configured your Pi to connect to multiple networks.
+If you did, are they both accessible to the Pi?
+If so, make sure you try both networks from your viewing device.
+4. (If you _are_ running Tailscale) **Does the device you're trying to view the website from have Tailscale enabled**, and is it part of the same network that the Pi was added to?
+Double-check that you're attempting to connect to the application's `.ts.net` URL rather than the `.local` URL.
+5. **Can you connect to the Pi via SSH?** If the Pi is powered and connected to the Wi-Fi, this will be possible.

+If you set up a BirdNet-Pi for someone else, and discover once in their space that you set up their Wi-Fi password incorrectly (or forgot to set it up at all!), never fear!
+Update the name of your phone and the password of its hotspot to mirror that of the Wi-Fi network you first used to set up the Pi.
+Then, once you've ~~tricked the Pi into connecting to your phone~~ connected to the Pi through your hotspot, update the Pi with the correct configuration for the new Wi-Fi network.[^ugh]

-[^hotspot]: Ask me how I figured this one out. 🙃
+[^ugh]: Ask me how I figured this one out. 🙃
 [^storage]: This won't happen for a long time unless you're somewhere where the birds yell _constantly_ and you have a smaller SD card than the one recommended above.

-We have now left the happy harbor of this basic installation document  so if you're hitting issues here, search around in some of the resource docs below, or message me or something...

-- Data backup:
-    - It's probably a good idea to copy your database off the Pi periodically.
-I don't do this, but I should, because if the SD card dies there's no way to recover your data.
-TODO-instructions
-    - Also more minimal instructions sans recordings.

 ## Finally

+We have now left the happy harbor of this basic installation document.
+If you're running into further issues, search around in some of the issues and discussion in the [BirdNet-Pi GitHub repository](https://github.com/Nachtzuster/BirdNET-Pi), or message me, or both.

+Oh, one last thing: it's probably a good idea to copy your database off the Pi periodically!
+I don't do this yet, but I should, because if the SD card dies there's no way to recover your data.
+There's a "backup" button somewhere in the website, perhaps buried in the settings page, which will save everything (database, recordings) onto your local machine.
+If I end up doing something different than that in the future, I'll update here accordingly.

-If you use these instructions---or are otherwise inspired to set up a BirdNET-Pi of your own---please let me know!
-If anything is unclear or broken, **please tell me**.
-If you know me in real life and want assistance or company while you run through a set up, or just want me to just set one up for you, let me know.
+If you use these instructions---or they otherwise inspire you to set up a BirdNET-Pi of your own---please let me know!
+If anything is unclear or broken, **please tell me**.[^fear] If you know me in real life and want assistance or company while you run through a set up, or just want me to just set one up for you, let me know.
 I'd love to help!

+[^fear]: I am worried that if something goes wrong while someone is trying these instructions, and they are new to this type of computer work, that they will assume the fault is theirs and then be disinclined to try similar projects in the future.
+The fault is not yours!
+The fault is nobody's!
+But also, maybe there are ways I could clarify the instructions to help unstick you, or maybe something about one of these dependencies changed and the instructions legitimately do not work anymore.
+I want to know about it, in either case!!
+Please tell me, and please do not assume the problem is on your end.

-***Thanks to AF for assistance in editing for clarity and comprehension!***
+***Thanks to AF for all the things: assistance in editing for clarity and comprehension, doing a run-through of the instructions to make sure they work (they did! she set up a BirdNet-Pi!), and kindly prodding me into finally posting this guide.
+It had only been sitting in draft form for six months, after all...***